Parsl/parsl/docs/userguide/configuring.rst

            # A block is the unit by which resources are requested from the site
            "block" : {
                 "nodes"      : <int: nodes to request per block>, "taskBlocks" : <str: workers to start per block, or bash expression>, "initBlocks" : <int: blocks to provision at the execution start>, "minBlocks"  : <int: min blocks to maintain during execution>, "maxBlocks"  : <int: max blocks that can be provisioned>, "walltime"   : <str: Walltime allowed for the block in HH:MM:SS format>,

                 # The "options" block contains attributes that are provider specific
                 # such as scheduler options
-                "options" : { dict of provider specific attributes },
+                "options" : {
+                     #dict of provider specific attributes, please refer to provider
+                     # specific documentation.
+                }
            }
        }
     }